-Cotovans are a hard working, self reliant people who often build their own houses and grow and make nearly everything they consume.
+Cotovans are a hard-working, self-reliant people who often build their own houses and grow and make nearly everything they consume.
 They grow and harvest wheat so that they can make homemade bread.
 They make their own sugar and vodka from the sugar beets they grow, and cooking oil from sunflower seeds.
-They work all summer preserving fruits and vegetables so that they won’t need to buy food in the winter.
+They work all summer to preserve fruits and vegetables so that they won’t need to buy food in the winter.

 Previous projects have brought running water to Cotova’s school (where approximately 600 students attend), day care center (attended by 100 children, ages 3 to 6), the doctor’s office, and approximately one hundred households.